square/wire/README.md

 Here's how we used Swift to model Protocol Buffers messages:

  * Messages are structs that conform to `Equatable`, `Codable` and `Sendable`.
 All Messages have value semantics.
- * Messages have a memberwise initializer to populate fields.
  * Fields are generated as properties.
  * The nullability of each field's type depends on its label: `required`, `repeated` and `map` fields get non-nullable types, whereas `optional` fields are of nullable types.